hapax/hapax.github.io/research.md

 ### Other technical notes and talks
 - [*Chaos and thermalisation*](assets/chaos.pdf) (2018).
 In quantum
-  mechanics, "chaos" can mean either "looks random" or "spreads quickly".
+  mechanics, "chaos" can mean either "looks random" or "spreads exponentially quickly".
 A talk on both notions, to the neutron star group at the University of Melbourne.
 - [*String perturbation theory and Riemann surfaces*]({{